x41v3r/notebook/Technical Ability/Web Front-end Development.md

 ### 1.3 The meta tag

 > The meta element is used to set the web page metadata.
-The metadata is not for users to see, but for web page parsing information provided to browsers
+> The metadata is not for users to see, but for web page parsing information provided to browsers.

 ```html
 <meta charset="UTF-8"/>